-- Our service will divulgate and provide open-access to human sensitive data only after the explicit consent of the individuals and only with privacy protection through proper data anonymization.
-We will ensure that shared data do not contain information that identifies, or that could be used in conjunction with other publicly available information to identify personally an individual, following DRYAD's recommendations.
-We will share data using CC0 or CC BY licenses. - We will put in place restrictions on data sharing to ensure sensitive data protection if we are unable to assure perfect data anonymization.
-In this case the data will be stored on the NAS at our institution to insure perfect data protection.

-4.3 I will choose digital repositories that are conform to the FAIR Data Principles.
-[CHECK BOX YES

-4.4 I will choose digital repositories maintained by a non-profit organisation.
+- contain information that identifies, or that could be used in conjunction with other publicly available information to identify personally an individual, following DRYAD's recommendations. - We will put in place restrictions on data sharing to ensure sensitive data protection if we are unable to assure perfect data anonymization.
+In this case the data will be stored on the NAS at our institution to insure perfect data protection. - 4.3 I will choose digital repositories that are conform to the FAIR Data Principles.
+[CHECK BOX YES - 4.4 I will choose digital repositories maintained by a non-profit organisation.
 [RADIO

-BUTTON yes/no] YES \rightarrow If the answer is no: "Explain why you cannot share your data on a non-commercial digital repository."
+BUTTON yes/no] YES [→ If the answer is no: "Explain why you cannot share your data on a non-commercial digital repository."]